mateusz-nalepa/cpu-io-queues-can-be-everywhere/README.md

 In this repository, the term `queue wait time` is used to describe the time of the saturation.

-### Backpressure & Queues Limits
+### Queues Limits

-To keep examples minimal and focused on queue wait time metrics, this repo doesn't cover Backpressure or Rejected Execution Policies.
+To keep examples minimal and focused on queue wait time metrics, this repo doesn't cover every aspect of thread pool config, for example Rejected Execution Policies.
 In production, always remember that an unbounded queue is a `hidden` memory leak waiting to happen.

+### Tools

+> Nalepa Personal Experience.
+I'm open to any feedback on this!

+Performance‑profiling tools usually do not provide any direct insight into `queue wait time`.
+Typically only the` queue size` metric is available, which is not sufficient to understand how long tasks actually wait before execution.
+As a result, queue‑related delays often remain invisible unless measured explicitly.

 # Thread, Thread Pools